feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

     make test-python-universal
     ```

-    If you have configured the offline stores and only that offline store is being used in `FULL_REPO_CONFIGS`, `make test-python-integration-container` should work as it tests the offline store and online stores that are containerized in Docker.
-All of the containerized integration tests should pass and if they don't, this indicates that there is a mistake in the implementation of this offline store!
+    If the integration tests fail, this indicates that there is a mistake in the implementation of this offline store!

 5. Remember to add your datasource to `repo_config.py` similar to how we added `spark`, `trino`, etc, to the dictionary `OFFLINE_STORE_CLASS_FOR_TYPE` and add the necessary configuration to `repo_configuration.py`.
 Namely, `AVAILABLE_OFFLINE_STORES` should load your repo configuration module.